John 6:32-35 (ANIV)

 Click the link below to see the Gospel Illustration:

-Gospel Illustrations: Communion – bread & wine
+Gospel Illustrations: Communion – bread and wine